terraform-linters/tflint/README.md

 - [Microsoft Azure](https://github.com/terraform-linters/tflint-ruleset-azurerm)
 - [Google Cloud Platform](https://github.com/terraform-linters/tflint-ruleset-google)

-For AWS users, you can use the bundled plugin built into the TFLint binary without installing the plugin separately for backward compatibility.

 Rules for the Terraform Language is built into the TFLint binary, so you don't need to install any plugins.
 Please see [Rules](docs/rules) for a list of available rules.

 If you want to extend TFLint with other plugins, you can declare the plugins in the config file and easily install them with `tflint --init`.